[Updated: June 30, 2018]

 For someone who is really interested in pursuing proofreading as a career from home, I would recommend this course any day!
 It is thorough, current and is guided by an enthusiastic, successful person in the form of Caitlin Pyle.
 She is the force behind all the course developments and has organized it so that help is always available.
 (I’m not sure where she fits in the time for her own proofreading!)

 Not only is the course material great, but the support is top-notch.
-Between the forum, the Facebook group, and email, you are covered.
+With the active Facebook group and email support, you are covered.
 Lack of support is never a problem.

 I would like to add that, in order to get first-hand feedback for this Proofread Anywhere course review, I have been a member of the Facebook group since mid-March, 2015.
 I have personally seen the geniality and helpfulness of Caitlin and her team, as well as the students and graduates with one another.
 I have seen Caitlin’s notices announcing changes and improvements in the course, explaining why she made the change or how adding a particular topic will improve the standard and professionalism of the graduates.
 She was delivering a great course even back in April 2015.
 But she hasn’t stopped improving it- she continues to share anything and everything that she thinks will help the students.